Claude Agent SDK — AI Agent Framework Review 2026

 The Claude Agent SDK’s architecture is organized around a small set of well-defined primitives that compose naturally.

-MCP Integration is a distinguishing capability.
-The Model Context Protocol is an open standard (also created by Anthropic) that defines how AI models connect to external tool and data servers.
-The Claude Agent SDK includes a built-in MCP client, meaning agents can connect to any MCP-compatible server — file systems, databases, APIs, code editors, browser automation tools — without writing custom integration code.
-This dramatically expands the tool ecosystem available to Claude agents.
+MCP Integration extends the tool ecosystem beyond built-in capabilities.
+The Model Context Protocol is an open standard that defines how AI models connect to external tool and data servers.
+The SDK includes a built-in MCP client, meaning agents can connect to any MCP-compatible server — databases, APIs, browser automation tools, cloud services — without writing custom integration code.

 Key Use Cases

 MCP-Powered Tool Ecosystems: Teams using the MCP ecosystem can give Claude agents access to a growing catalog of standardized tools without writing integration code.
-This includes file system access, database queries, web browsing, code execution, and third-party API interactions.
+This includes file system access, database queries, web browsing, code execution, and third-party API interactions through a single standardized protocol.

 Ecosystem and Community